KaySyedd/Version-control-lab/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### trifle pudding
+1. 1 can of pre cut fruit
+2. 1 box of jello
+3. 4 thinly cut slices of cake
+4. whipping cream

+Instructions
+1. Layer the cake at the bottom of a pan
+2. Add a layer of the jello
+3. Add in the pre cut fruits
+4. Top it with some whipping cream